TPO Profile – Session

 Open Gap/Lap #

 An Open Gap/Lap represents a Last price level (last price of a previous TPO Profile) not yet reached by current prices, or rather, by subsequent TPO Profiles.
-It is represented by a horizontal line drawn from previous Last and extended to the end of chart (right side).
+It is represented by a horizontal line drawn from the previous Last price and extended to the end of the chart (right side).
 If multiple sessions are set (see calculation properties section), by setting Use Exclusively property (available ONLY in Session #1 Open-Gap/Lap style), you can specify whether to calculate and display EXCLUSIVELY the Naked-Lines of Session #1.

 Labels/Markers/Level Lines #